limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

 ![sqlite3.OperationalError](/assets/images/posts/google-ctf-beginners-quest-part-2/d001d38c.png)

 Media-DB is running on Python and SQLite.
-But, how to proceed knowing these two information?
+But, how do we proceed knowing this information?
 As you can see from above, the mechanism behind **Option 4) shuffle artist** is to display column `artist` and `song` from the table `media` after you have added a song through **Option 1) add song**.

 ![Look Ma No Hands](/assets/images/posts/google-ctf-beginners-quest-part-2/4153bcb0.png)